Miscellaneous hematological agents:

+<8yrs: not established.
 Individualize.
-Initially 25mg/kg three times daily (total dose 75mg/kg/day).
-Max: 33mg/kg three times daily (total dose 99mg/kg/day).
-Round dose to the nearest 250mg or 500mg.
-Adjust dose to individual response and therapeutic goals.
+Round dose to the nearest half-tab (250mg or 500mg). ≥8yrs: Initially 25mg/kg 3 times daily (total of 75mg/kg/day).
+Adjust dose to individual response and therapeutic goals; max 33mg/kg 3 times daily (total of 99mg/kg/day).
 Consider temporary dose interruption if serum ferritin falls consistently <500mcg/L.

 Agranulocytosis and neutropenia.

 Risk of neutropenia or fatal agranulocytosis.
 Measure ANC before starting therapy and monitor weekly during.
 Interrupt therapy if infection or neutropenia develops (ANC <1.5×109/L).
 If neutropenia occurs, obtain CBCs, WBCs, ANC, and platelets daily until recovery (ANC ≥1.5×109/L).
 Monitor serum ALT monthly; consider interruption if persistent increase in transaminase levels.
 Monitor serum ferritin every 2–3 months.
-Monitor plasma zinc, supplement if deficient.
-Severe hepatic impairment.
-ESRD.
-Elderly.
+Monitor plasma zinc and supplement if deficient.
 Embryo-fetal toxicity.
 Advise to use effective contraception during and for ≥6 months (females of reproductive potential) or ≥3 months (males w. female partners) after the last dose.
 Pregnancy: exclude status prior to initiation.
 Nursing mothers: not recommended (during and for ≥2 weeks after the last dose).

 Iron chelating agent.

-Avoid concomitant use with other drugs associated with neutropenia or agranulocytosis.
+Avoid concomitant other drugs associated with neutropenia or agranulocytosis; if unavoidable, closely monitor ANC.
+Avoid concomitant UGT1A6 inhibitors (eg, diclofenac, probenecid, milk thistle).
 Allow ≥4-hour interval with antacids or mineral supplements containing polyvalent cations (eg, iron, aluminum, zinc).
-Avoid concomitant UGT1A6 inhibitors (eg, diclofenac, probenecid, milk thistle).

-Nausea, vomiting, abdominal pain, increased ALT, arthralgia, neutropenia, chromaturia; agranulocytosis (manage appropriately if occurs; do not resume).
+Nausea, vomiting, abdominal pain, increased ALT/AST, arthralgia, neutropenia, chromaturia, pyrexia, bone pain, headache, pain in extremity, sickle cell anemia with crisis, back pain, oropharyngeal pain, nasopharyngitis, cough; agranulocytosis (manage appropriately if occurs; do not resume).